-In connection with the IDRx License Agreement, we also entered into a stock purchase agreement with IDRx, which we refer to as the IDRx Stock Purchase Agreement, pursuant to which we received 4,509,105 shares of IDRx's

-Series A preferred stock and the right to receive additional shares of IDRx's Series A preferred stock through an antidilution provision subject to a defined financing cap as noncash consideration and the eligibility to receive up to \$217.5 million in contingent cash payments, including specified development, regulatory and sales-based milestone payments and tiered royalty payments.
+In connection with the IDRx License Agreement, we also entered into a stock purchase agreement with IDRx, which we refer to as the IDRx Stock Purchase Agreement, pursuant to which we received 4,509,105 shares of IDRx's Series A preferred stock and the right to receive additional shares of IDRx's Series A preferred stock through an anti-dilution provision subject to a defined financing cap and the eligibility to receive up to \$217.5 million in contingent cash payments, including specified development, regulatory and sales-based milestone payments and tiered royalty payments.
+In July 2023, we received an additional 192,282 shares pursuant to the anti-dilution provision in the IDRx Stock Purchase Agreement.